erikengervall/dockest/docs/runner_sharedprops.md

 ---
 id: runner_sharedprops
-title: Shared props
+title: Shared runner props
-sidebar_label: Shared props
+sidebar_label: Shared runner props
 ---

 These props are available for all Runners